BC TRAFFIC RULES 04

 Practice Makes You Perfect

 It is better to take online practice tests when you’ve finished studying and feel ready to take your written test.

 Practice exams are usually patterned on the actual written exam.
 However, the problems will alter significantly because the ICBC will not make the questions available to the public.
 Try for a perfect score on the practice tests, which will give you some leeway when you face the official proficiency test.
 A street signs practice test is available to help you prepare for the numerous street sign issues that will appear on the test.

 Most new drivers benefit from going out of the house, away from the laptop or smartphone screen, and into the actual world.

-In addition to studying, it’s a nice choice to go for a ride with a fully licensed driver who may ask you things about whatever you have studied and help you apply what you’ve acquired in real-world settings.
+In addition to studying, it’s an excellent choice to go for a ride with a fully licensed driver who may ask you things about whatever you have studied and help you apply what you’ve acquired in real-world settings.